 Identifying potential victims or offenders of Serious Crimes to enable activation of preventative measures.

-Enabling, where the test is met, the sharing of Information for joint NZ Police and IR taskforces.
+Enabling, where the test is met, the sharing of Information for joint Requesting Agency and IR taskforces.

 Information used in any of the respects above may also be turned into anonymised data for the purpose of producing strategic intelligence products that detail crime trends.

-Neither party will use any Information shared under this Agreement for any purpose other than as set out in this Agreement.
-For example, IR will not use Information received from NZ Police under this Agreement for TAA purposes and NZ Police will not use Information received under this Agreement:
+No Requesting Agency will use any Information shared under this Agreement for any purpose other than as set out in this Agreement.
+For example, a Requesting Agency will not use Information received under this Agreement:

-As evidence of a non-serious crime.
+As evidence of a crime that is not a Serious Crime; or

-As general intelligence information.
+As general intelligence information; or

 As part of a vetting process.

 These restrictions do not apply from the point in time (if any) that the Information becomes publicly available as a result of legitimate public disclosure or as a result of court proceedings.

+IR may use Information obtained under this Agreement as part of a request for Information by a Requesting Agency in accordance with section 17M of the TAA.

 Adverse actions